-In designing a development an applicant must first identify the property's sensitive environmental and aesthetic areas: steep slopes, ridgeline areas, ravines and drainages, fault lines, unstable soils, wildlife habitat areas and major wildlife corridors as established on the current city Sensitive Areas Map.
+In designing a development an applicant must first identify the property's sensitive environmental and aesthetic areas: steep slopes, ridgeline areas, ravines and drainages, fault lines, unstable soils, wildlife habitat areas and major wildlife corridors as established on the current city Sensitive Areas Map and wildlife corridors as recognized and certified by the State of Utah.
 The General Plan Sensitive Areas map outlines areas that should be preserved and protected.

-- A. Impacts of development to these areas should be minimized or be dedicated to open space unbuildable. - B. A sensitive areas plan shall be required prior to the preliminary plat, mapping all environmental constraints and illustrating that the proposed layout of the subdivision limits or avoids sensitive environmental and aesthetic areas.
+- A. Impacts of development to these areas should be minimized or be deemed to open space unbuildable. - B. A sensitive areas plan shall be required prior to the preliminary plat, mapping all environmental constraints and illustrating that the proposed layout of the subdivision limits or avoids sensitive environmental and aesthetic areas.